-7 This includes the cost of a terrestrial microwave hop for the microwave option or, in the case of satellite, the cost of a ground satellite terminal.
+&lt;sup>6 This includes the cost of a terrestrial microwave hop for the microwave option or, in the case of satellite, the cost of a ground satellite terminal.

-8 Cost varies depending on the business model, length of contract and total capacity leased.
+&lt;sup>7 Cost varies depending on the business model, length of contract and total capacity leased.